We are living in a world where we rely on machines/technology to get every task done. Nowadays, everything has shifted to digital platforms.

 Before this whole searching event, a testing session would have been carried out where the computer makes a guess about the possible patterns and pixels required to identify a dog’s image.
 On the off chance, the system fails to make a correct guess, a few adjustments are made so that it gets it right the next time.

 In the end, such a collection of patterns absorbed by the main computer system modeled after the human brain (deep neural network), that once is trained, can correctly identify and bring accurate results of dog images on Google search.
 It can also bring along anything else that you could think of — such a process is called the training phase of a machine learning system.

 So, this is how machine learning works.
 The system is trained and tested multiple times before it is presented to us to make use of it.

 Data science requires a plethora of disciplines and areas of expertise to extract crucial information from raw data.

 A data scientist must be skilled in everything from data engineering, math, statistics, advanced computing, and visualizations to be able to differentiate important bits of information from muddled masses of information.
 This helps in driving innovation and increases efficiency.

 Data science heavily relies on artificial intelligence and its subfields like machine learning and deep learning.
 It makes use of different tools and technologies like computer algorithms to create models and make predictions.

-Data science can be seen as the incorporation of multiple parental disciplines, including data analytics, software engineering, data engineering, machine learning, predictive analytics, data analytics, and more.
+Data science can be seen as the incorporation of multiple parental disciplines, including data analytics, software engineering, data engineering, machine learning, predictive analytics, and more.

 It includes retrieval, collection, ingestion, and transformation of large amounts of data, collectively known as big data.

-Data science has a five-stage life cycle that consist of:
+Data science has a five-stage life cycle that consists of: